Sadly, saying “I’ll pray about it” can be an excuse. It can be a stall tactic.

 Ninety-nine percent of the failures come from people who have the habit of making excuses. – George Washington Carver

-I’ve laid a lot of my failures at God’s feet and asked “Why?” when I should have taken responsibility (action) for the excuses I made that led to the failure of not even trying or not trying hard enough.
+I’ve laid a lot of my failures at God’s feet and asked “Why?” when I should have taken responsibility (action) for the excuses I made that led to the failure.

 How Do I Kill This Excuse: Keep Going Until God Says Stop (Action)